d0m1n1kr/freakshow-ai/SPEAKER-IMAGES.md

 ## Overview

-Speaker profile images are automatically displayed in three places:
+Speaker profile images are automatically displayed in five places:
 1. **Search Tab**: When a speaker persona is selected, their image appears next to the answer
 2. **Player Subtitles**: When playing audio with live transcripts, the current speaker's image appears next to their name
 3. **Speaker River Chart**: Speaker images appear in the legend and tooltips when hovering over streams
+4. **Speaker × Speaker Heatmap**: Speaker images appear in tooltips when hovering over cells
+5. **Speaker × Cluster Heatmap**: Speaker images appear in tooltips when hovering over cells

 ## Implementation Details